census-instrumentation/opencensus-website/content/index.md

 {{% sc_index2 %}}
 #### Who is behind OpenCensus?
-OpenCensus is being developed by a group of cloud providers, Application Performance Management vendors, and open source contributors.
-The project is hosted on GitHub and all work occurs there.
+OpenCensus originates from Google, where a set of libraries called Census were used to automatically capture traces and metrics from services.
+Since going open source, the project is now composed of a group of cloud providers, application performance management vendors, and open source contributors.
+The project is hosted in GitHub and all work occurs there.
 {{% /sc_index2 %}}

 {{% sc_index3 %}}